tomonocle/miscellany/management.md

 - Debate, don't dictate
 - Throw them in at the deep end with armbands and a lifeguard
 - Hire "smart" and "kind"
+- Regularly ask yourself whether you're mostly doing good or stopping bad
+- If there's no "us" then everyone is "them"
+- Perfection is asymptotic

 OTHER MAXIMS/QUOTES
 -------------------